osmandapp/OsmAnd-tools/java-tools/TravelGuideCreator/src/main/resources/Readme.txt

 Steps to run the app:
+Open the terminal in the root folder of the application.

 Linux or Mac

-1. Open the terminal in the root folder of the application.
-2. Run: ./start.sh <path to the directory with files> (optional)
+Run: ./start.sh <optional path to the travel guide directory>

 Windows

-Open start.bat file.
+RUn ./start.bat <optional path to the travel guide directory>